COMOX VALLEY FISHING

 May until end Oct offer several different local Salt Water opportunities at different times in the Valley here are some.
 Kitty Coleman, Bates Beach, Hornby Island, Tribune Bay all offer excellent opportunities for large Chinook.

-World Class River fishing for Large Coho Salmon, Pinks, Chinooks and Chum salmon, fisherman from all over diverge to the river for the excitement of catching these scrappers on the Fly.
+World Class River fishing begins for Large Coho Salmon, Pinks, Chinooks and Chum salmon.
+Fisherman from all over diverge to the river for the excitement of catching these scrappers on the Fly.
 Catch and Release is recommended as these fish are on the final journey to Spawn.
 Comox Lake is also another beautiful place to visit if you want to relax on a lake and try and catch some beautiful Cutthroat Trout.

 There are many more fishing opportunities which need to be explored in Comox Valley, when visiting our area, check out the local fishing and tackle shops to get up dates.
 Use the local guides for your first trips out and they will show you where to fish and what to use, and then venture out on your own.
 Remember to always check fishing regulations and weather reports, there are closures and openings all the time for fresh and saltwater fishing.